AndrasKovacs/staged/rts/RegionGraph3.md

   Hence, read-only regions should be passed in an unobtrusive way; I plan to pass them in SIMD registers instead of general-purpose registers.

-What about using **reference counting** for regions?
-I think it could be good, and possibly preferable to mark-sweeping.
-It would certainly improve on timeliness and potentially on latency.
-If all regions die
+What about **reference counting** for regions?

+I think that reference couting could provide a nice improvement for latency and timeliness, but I don't plan on using it at first.

+- We'd need cycle detection.
+We can get cycles easily if we have mutable references (which I want to support).
+- We'd have more runtime overhead than with mark-sweeping.
+To reduce the overhead, we'd benefit from [borrow inference](https://arxiv.org/pdf/1908.05647), but that's another extra thing to implement.
+- I'm hoping that escape analysis for regions would get us most of the benefits of reference counting.

 ## Appendix: closed modality for closure control

-Let's have `■ A : MetaType` for `A : MetaType`.
-Adding the `■` ensures that only closed object-level terms can be produced.
-For example, `■ (↑A)` is the type of metaprograms which generate closed `A`-typed object terms.
-If we have `■ A` for a purely meta-level type `A`, like meta-level natural numbers, the modality doesn't have any effect.
+Let's have `□ A : MetaType` for `A : MetaType`.
+Adding the `□` ensures that only closed object-level terms can be produced.
+For example, `□ (↑A)` is the type of metaprograms which generate closed `A`-typed object terms.
+If we have `□ A` for a purely meta-level type `A`, like meta-level natural numbers, the modality doesn't have any effect.

-For the details of `■`, you can look at [this paper](https://users-cs.au.dk/birke/papers/implementing-modal-dependent-type-theory-conf.pdf).
+For the details of `□`, you can look at [this paper](https://users-cs.au.dk/birke/papers/implementing-modal-dependent-type-theory-conf.pdf).

 The simplest use case is to support raw *machine code addresses* as values.